 Each option has its merits.
 Requiring both parties to sign means you’re not leaving yourself open to having your partner splurge all your savings on a new car for themselves without your approval, but is a less flexible option.
 The ‘either party to sign’ method is perhaps a more true definition of a joint bank account as it implies trust of the other person.

-How do you open a joint savings account?
+How to open a joint savings account?

 Applying for a joint savings account is a very similar process to opening a solo savings account – you just have to multiply every step by two.
 Once you’ve found a savings account with a high interest rate, low fees and flexible conditions, and are confident both you and the person you’re opening the account with are over 18, then you just need to follow these steps: